 BOARD OF DIRECTORS

 Although concert programs are devised and directed by the Artistic Director, and the daily management of the Chorus is undertaken by the Executive Director, the Chamber Chorus is fundamentally in the care of Board of Directors, whose function is to safeguard and facilitate the mission of this not-for-profit organization.
-The directors meet monthly to receive the reports of both the Executive and Artistic Directors, evaluate the past, debate the present and plan for the future.
+The directors meet monthly to receive the reports of the Artistic Director, Advancement Director and Executive Director, evaluate the past, debate the present and plan for the future.

 Dick Brickson, President